sdjrice/msgobs/README.md

 *I highly recommend that you test the script on your Canvas test instance prior to putting it into wide use.
 After using the script to send to observers, check the Inbox -> Sent Items to see that everything worked!*

+### Operation
+#### Basic
+* The script adds 'Include Observers' and 'Remove Students' buttons to both the Inbox send message dialog (only if the user has at least one teacher enrolment) and the Gradebook 'Message Students Who...' pages.
+* Clicking 'Include Observers' will add observers to the recipient list.
+* Clicking 'Remove Students' will remove students from the recipient list.

+#### Advanced
+* If you are an administrator and use the inbox without setting a course from the send message dialog, msgobs will search all enrolments for the specified user for teaching and observer results.
+This can be pretty slow.

 ## Known Issues
 ### Gradebook
 If two students with completely identical names are enrolled in the same course, the script will fail to distinguish between them and send messages to potentially incorrect recipients.